NickTheDevOpsGuy/Kubernetes/labs/lab-3-persistent-storage/README.md

 ## ⏭️ Next Up

-Continue to (Lab 4 – Helm)[../lab-4-helm] to learn how to package and deploy Kubernetes applications more easily.
+Continue to [Lab 4 – Helm](../lab-4-helm) to learn how to package and deploy Kubernetes applications more easily.